av-ankit/1st-MERN_APP/README.md

 ### Steps to create database and store some data
 1. Open terminal and type ```mongosh```.
 2. Create a db and create a collection in it.
-3. Create a document (use command:
+3. Create a document - use command:
 ```bash
 db.collection_name.insertOne({"key":"value"})
 ```
-).

 Now your database is created and has some data in it.